Local Focus, National Perspective

-These data, gathered from 1,300 hospitals nationwide and 380,000+ procedures annually, enable us to maintain the largest multi-institutional clinical database of its kind.
-The clinicians and statisticians in our medical office perform analyses on the aggregated data and then communicate the scientific findings across our network of clinical professionals so that the evidence-based trends, techniques, and best practices can be shared with surgeons and OR teams to drive improvement and innovation at the local level.
+These data, gathered from 1,000+ hospitals nationwide and 380,000+ procedures annually, enable us to maintain the largest multi-institutional clinical database of its kind.
+SCOPE™, the SpecialtyCare Operative Procedural Registry, is used by the clinicians and statisticians in our medical office to perform analyses on the aggregated data.
+We then communicate the scientific findings across our network of clinical professionals so that the evidence-based trends, techniques, and best practices can be shared with surgeons and OR teams to drive improvement and innovation at the local level.

 Innovating through Research

 Our perfusionists participate in more than 120,000 surgeries annually.
 Research on this vast dataset continues to reveal important insights.
 For example, we have learned that there are unintended consequences to over-reducing cardiopulmonary bypass circuit prime volume.
 Contrary to the current trend of reducing prime volume in the heart lung machine to avoid blood transfusions during cardiac surgery, reducing the volume too much can actually increase transfusions.
 When used efficiently, red blood cell transfusions may save lives, but these same transfusions are also associated with significant patient complications.